wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 >

 - Q: Can this lead to problems where an app payload uses a feature of one serialization format, and this needs to be routed to a client using a different serialization format which lacks this feature?
+----> file issue (basic profile), bindings need to resolve this

 There is no required serialization or set of serializations for WAMP implementations.
 Routers may implement more than one serialization, enabling components using different kinds of serializations to connect to each other.

 - Q: We're defining two bindings - does this mean that this is the full set which is WAMP-spec-compliant, or can implementers add serializations here?
+---> any serialization which works, routers should implement the two defined bindings
+---> motivation for transport + serialization choice in the introduction: we want to enable widest-possible implementation, e.g. resource-constrained. routers are where this is less of an issue, should implement the max set

 WAMP defines two bindings for message *serialization*: